Planned Giving and other Donor Opportunities

 Employer Matching Gifts The impact of a donation may be doubled or even tripled if an institution has a matching gift program.
 Many employers will match charitable contributions to CAA with an equal or higher amount to that of their employee, retiree, or employee’s spouse.
 CAA is a 501(c)(3) tax-exempt New York not-for-profit organization, an important qualification for many companies’ matching gifts programs.
 If a matching gifts program is available, please request a matching gift form from the company.
 Mail the completed forms and contribution to CAA.

-CAA welcomes any support through gifts to the Annual Fund, in addition to those made at the time of membership renewal.
+CAA welcomes any support through gifts to the Operating Fund, in addition to those made at the time of membership renewal.
 These important contributions help to build CAA and secure a strong and vibrant future for our work and community.
-The Annual Fund provides resources for CAA’s grant programs.
+The Operating Fund provides resources for CAA’s grant programs.
 It also nurtures the Association’s growth, empowering CAA to reach out in exciting new ways to its community and beyond.
 While sometimes behind the scenes, these efforts are critical to ensuring the Association’s efficient operation, as well as to offering the visual arts community the opportunity for personal enrichment and lifelong learning.
 Tax-deductible gifts may be directed to the general fund or to the areas of greatest need within the Association, as designated by the donor.
 No matter the size of the gift, it will play an invaluable role in the future of CAA.
-Gifts to the Annual Fund can also be a meaningful way to honor or memorialize someone important in one’s life.
+Gifts to the Operating Fund can also be a meaningful way to honor or memorialize someone important in one’s life.
 CAA will acknowledge the contribution with a note informing the selected family member or friend of a contribution to CAA.

 Thank you for considering CAA in your estate planning and in your annual charitable giving.
 For more information, please contact: Robert Tofolo, Chief Financial Officer, at firstname.lastname@example.org or by writing to him at CAA, 50 Broadway, 21st Fl., New York, NY 10004.
 All inquiries are confidential and without obligation.
 Note: CAA does not provide tax or legal advice.
 Please consult an attorney or tax advisor prior to entering or formalizing any estate planning agreements.